yaphi1/jsc/outreach/css-tricks/css-tricks_tracking_tags.md

 On the bad side, tracking tags can mess up your site and cause all sorts of privacy and security issues.

-If you know what to watch out for, you can protect yourself from a lot of the problems, but not all of them.

-I don't claim to have any answers for the privacy debate, but I do prefer seeing ads about things I actually like, especially when the alternatives can be embarrassing.
+I don't claim to have any answers for the privacy debate, but if you've read this article, you'll at least have a starting point from which to protect your sites and your users.

-My hope is that we'll all find a middle ground where ads are relevant, opting out is easy, great content is available, businesses can compete fairly, and site owners don't need to worry about bad tags.
+In the future, my hope is that we'll all find a middle ground where privacy is respected, ads are helpful, great content is available, businesses can compete fairly, and site owners don't need to worry about bad tags.

 Then the web will be a better place for everyone.